-Campus Pastoral Counselors and campus Professional Counselors, when acting as such, are not considered campus security authorities and are not required to report crimes for inclusion into the Annual Security Report.
+Eastern Nazarene College maintains both clinical mental health counselors and pastoral counselors.
+When acting as such, individuals in these positions are not considered campus security authorities and are not required to report crimes for inclusion into the Annual Security Report.
 The Brickley Center counselors determine on a case-by-case basis when and how to encourage patients to report crimes voluntarily to law enforcement for investigation and when and how to confidentially report crimes solely for inclusion in the College's annual security report.